alessblaze/synapse/README.rst

 IDs (3PIDs) to Matrix user IDs, as well as verifying the ownership of 3PIDs before creating that mapping.

+**Identity servers do not store accounts or credentials - these are stored and managed on homeservers.
+Identity Servers are just for mapping 3rd Party IDs to Matrix IDs.**

+This process is highly security-sensitive, as there is an obvious risk of spam if it is too easy to sign up for Matrix accounts or harvest 3PID data.
+In the longer term, we hope to create a decentralised system to manage it (`matrix-doc #712
+<https://github.com/matrix-org/matrix-doc/issues/712>`_), but in the meantime,
+the role of managing trusted identity in the Matrix ecosystem is farmed out to a cluster of known trusted ecosystem partners, who run 'Matrix Identity Servers' such as `Sydent <https://github.com/matrix-org/sydent>`_, whose role is purely to authenticate and track 3PID logins and publish end-user public keys.

+You can host your own copy of Sydent, but this will prevent you reaching other users in the Matrix ecosystem via their email address, and prevent them finding you.
+We therefore recommend that you use one of the centralised identity servers at ``https://matrix.org`` or ``https://vector.im`` for now.

+To reiterate: the Identity server will only be used if you choose to associate an email address with your account, or send an invite to another user via their email address.

 📦 Optional Performance Enhancements
 ====================================